-Edwards' large correspondence from this period of his life also reveals that his pre-eminent goal was to reach the Native Americans with the life-giving gospel.
+Edwards' large correspondence from this period of his life also reveals that his preeminent goal was to reach the Native Americans with the life-giving gospel.
 And his sermons from this period show that the majority of them were not simply repeats of sermons that he had preached in Northampton.
 These were brand-new sermons constructed with careful attention to the audience to whom they were to be preached.

-Edwards had a great desire to see the world-wide advance of the kingdom of Christ and he was convinced that the conversion of the peoples of North America had a place in this advance.
-The life of David Brainerd and his work among the first peoples of America influenced Edwards' thinking in this regard as he edited and published Brainerd's life and diary.
+Edwards had a great desire to see the worldwide advance of the kingdom of Christ and he was convinced that the conversion of the peoples of North America had a place in this advance.
+The life of David Brainerd and his work among Edwards was a missionary preacher who spoke plainly and effectively.
+19 the first peoples of America influenced Edwards' thinking in this regard as he edited and published Brainerd's life and diary.